-Historical work completed on the Van Dyke deposit between 1968 and 1990 included an extensive exploration program, two successful in-situ leach ("ISL") tests followed by two years of copper production utilizing the ISL method.
+Historical work completed on the Van Dyke deposit between 1968 and 1990 included an extensive drilling program, two successful in-situ leach ("ISL") tests followed by two years of copper production utilizing the ISL method.

-In 2013, Copper Fox commenced exploration on the Van Dyke project that included data compilation, diamond drilling, metallurgical testwork, re-analysis of pulp samples, environmental baseline studies, hydrology studies and scoping level engineering studies.
+In 2013 and 2014, Copper Fox's activities included data compilation, diamond drilling, metallurgical testwork, re-analysis of pulp samples and environmental baselines, hydrology and scoping level engineering studies.

 In November 2015, Copper Fox completed a NI-43-101 technical report entitled "Preliminary Economic Assessment ("PEA") Technical Report for the Van Dyke Copper Project" dated November 18, 2015 (as amended May 2017).
-The report was prepared under the direction of Moose Mountain Technical Services ("MMTS"), Mr. Jim Gray, P.Eng., et al. as the Qualified Persons.
+The report was prepared under the direction of Moose Mountain Technical Services ("MMTS"), Mr. Jim Gray, P.Eng. et al. as the Qualified Persons.
 The PEA recommended a pre-feasibility study (estimated cost - US \$16.6 million) consisting of, among other activities, a 10,000m diamond drilling program to upgrade the inferred resource to a higher resource category, expand the limits of the mineralization and an eight hole pilot ISL test program to investigate; soluble copper recoveries and other geotechnical parameters of the Van Dyke oxide copper deposit.